k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 Similar to the Table Data Viewer:

 * The data results area, has same capabilities as enabled in the [Query Builder results window](/articles/11_query_builder/03_building_and_running_an_sql_query.md#results-window), like filtering, sorting and grouping.
-* Bottom information bar, shows the execution status and if succeeded - of how many entries/rows are shown for the selected table (up to 1000 rows).
+* Bottom information bar, presents the execution status and whether succeeded, and the number of entries/rows that are shown for the selected table (up to 1000 rows).

 > NOTES:
 >